masih/k6-loadtest-demo/README.md

 This repository showcases running `k6` load tests on K8S cluster and have all metrics forwarded to a Prometheus server via Remote Write.

 The load tests are set up to work with IPNI `dev` environment as part of an internal team demo.
-However, you should be able to run them lon any K8S cluster given `k6-operator` is installed and Prometheus Remote Write endpoint is reachable.
+However, you should be able to run them on any K8S cluster given `k6-operator` is installed and Prometheus Remote Write endpoint is reachable.

 ## Prerequisites